austral/specification/src/functions.md

 ### Examples

-## Interfaces and Implementations ## {#fn:interface}
+## Typeclasses ## {#fn:class}

-Interfaces and implementations are similar to typeclasses in Haskell and traits in Rust.
+Typeclasses in Austral are similar to typeclasses in Haskell 98.

-An interface has one, and only one, type parameter.
+A typeclass has one, and only one, type parameter.

-When defining an implementation, the supplied type argument must be one of:
+When defining a typeclass instance, the supplied type argument must be one of:

 1. A concrete type specifier.
 2. A type variable.